Kong/docs.konghq.com/app/contributing/variables.md

 no_version: true
 ---

-Use variable in content text, links, and in codeblocks.
+Use variable in content text, links, and in code blocks.

 Do not use in:
 * Page front matter: This is an important note for plugins in particular, as much of the page content is generated out of a plugin’s front matter.
-* Auto-generated docs (eg Admin API).
+* Auto-generated docs (for example, Admin API).
 * Page titles or headings.

 ## Product names